Skip to content

 TRANSLATE Translation permissions

-CREATE_DERIVATIVE Derivative work permissions
+DERIVE Derivative work permissions

 Each usage term has a status (PERMITTED, PROHIBITED, or CONDITIONAL), and can optionally specify: